Cretan food and drink combines simplicity and taste...

 Cretan Food is the best in the world – that’s what we believe!
 It’s certainly the healthiest – and that’s official!

 On the Greek Island of Crete, and all Greece, eating is a way of life, and any meal can take all afternoon or all night.
-Conversation, good wine, and a bit of the strong stuff - Raki, are just as valuable ingredients to a meal in Crete as are the fresh produce and the generations of experience accumulated by the cook.
-All this combines to making eating the Cretan way such a satisfying and almost magical experience.
+Good wine, good conversation, and a bit of the strong stuff - Raki, these are just as valuable ingredients to a meal in Crete as are the fresh produce and the generations of experience accumulated by the cook.
+All this combines to make eating the Cretan way such a satisfying and magical experience.

 The best thing about the Cretan food is its simplicity.
 No overpowering spices or cooking processes mar the flavour of the fresh, locally gathered produce.

-No other single product is as important to Cretan Food and Greek cooking than the olive.
+No other single product is more important to Cretan food, the famous Cretan Diet and Greek cooking generally than the olive.
 From this small fruit, olive oil is produced.

-Click here to learn more about this special Cretan food, and how it influences the Cretan diet and culture!
+Click the link to learn more about this very special Cretan food and how it influences the Cretan diet and culture.

-Crete is famous for its honey and is an important exporter.
-A walk in the thyme covered hills will very soon reveal a crop of brightly coloured beehives – a growing increase in the buzzing noises will alert you.
+Crete is famous for its honey and is an important exporter to many countries thoughout the world.
+A walk in the thyme covered hillsides will often soon reveal a crop of brightly coloured bee hives – a growing increase in the buzzing noises will alert you too!

 One of the things that will hit you as you walk around Crete away from the towns is the smell of herbs in the air.